Arcadia Tickets

 Arcadia in London

-Immerse yourself in the extraordinary, where brilliant ideas and burning hearts fuse, in Arcadia, coming to London this New Year.
-This revival of Tom Stoppard’s seminal play takes place at The Old Vic theatre, just around the corner from Waterloo Station, under the direction of acclaimed British director Carrie Cracknell.
-Arcadia “pits the classical against the romantic, science against poetry, the past against the present” (Guardian) - you won't want to miss this breathtaking new staging; secure your tickets today.
+Immerse yourself in the extraordinary, where brilliant ideas and burning hearts fuse, in Arcadia, coming to the West End this summer.
+This revival of Tom Stoppard’s seminal play takes place at the Duke of York's theatre, just a short walk from the Trafalgar Theatre.
+Directed by acclaimed British director Carrie Cracknell, Arcadia “pits the classical against the romantic, science against poetry, the past against the present” (Guardian).
+You won't want to miss this breathtaking new staging for a limited time; secure your tickets today.

 Set in a country house in Derbyshire, Arcadia follows two intertwined storylines across time.
 In the early 19th century, a teenage prodigy named Thomasina Coverly discovers mathematical truths about chaos and thermodynamics, while the adults around her - tutors, guests, and the household - attempt to discipline her passion with reason.
 Meanwhile, in the 1990s, scholars descend on the same estate, chasing the ghosts of that earlier era, seeking proof, revelation - and perhaps each other.

 Pulsing with themes of order and disorder, the irreversible flow of time, the intersection of intellect and emotion, poetry and physics, Arcadia is brilliant, funny and deeply moving.
-This brand new revival marks the first time the production has been staged at the Old Vic, and uses the theatre’s new in‑the‑round staging to heighten the play’s sense of immersion and immediacy.
+Making its West End premiere after its initial staging at The Old Vic, the in‑the‑round staging of this revival heightens the play’s sense of immersion and immediacy.

 The History of Arcadia